RETURN TO HOME PAGE

 So, why not just ask people how many guns they have, or ask them if they own a gun?

 Someone does ask people something like whether or not they own a gun.
 Several organizations have done so for several years, with varying results.
 One of the main ones is the Gallup organization.
 Its survey question is not really about ownership or possession.
-They ask whether or not the person has a gun in their home.
-It is likely that some people who own guns would honestly answer "no" simply because they don't keep their gun(s) in the "home," but the number of responses should be relatively small since few people keep their guns in places other than their homes (and because many people would think they were being asked about ownership even if they weren't, strictly speaking).
+Before 1991, they asked whether or not the person has a gun in their home.
+It is likely that some people who own guns would honestly answer "no" simply because they don't keep their gun(s) in the "home."
+In some of their surveys, Gallup started in '91 asking about guns kept at other places (like outbuildings and vehicles) on the residential property and have received "yes" responses mostly around 2 percent.
+Gallup still (2016) does not ask about the very real possibility of people keeping a gun at their business.

-The Bureau of Justice Statistics Sourcebook of Criminal Justice Statistics lists results of 14 Gallup surveys from 1959 through 1997.
+The Bureau of Justice Statistics Sourcebook of Criminal Justice Statistics listed results of 14 Gallup surveys from 1959 through 1997.
 The results were as follows, including the '95 entry from another source.
-The sampling error of these surveys is generally just 1 or 2 percent (not percent of the percentages).
+The 95percent margin of sampling error for these surveys is about 3 percent (not percent of the percentages).

 93 93 YEAR 59 65 68 72 75 80 83 85 89 90 91 MAR OCT 95 96 97 %YES 49 48 50 43 44 45 40 44 47 47 46 48 51 35 38 42